schnittchen/routes_dumper/README.md

 # RoutesDumper

-TODO: Write a gem description
+Every time your routes.rb changes, a detailed summary is dumped to the `routes.txt` file at the Rails app root.
+The contents are similar to a `rake routes` output.
+The major differences are:

+* fixed width indentations, so routes.txt is diffable against backed up versions
+* MUCH faster if you use bundler, since the routes are already loaded inside the app

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile, preferrably inside the `development` group:

     gem 'routes_dumper'